jdee/ios-knob-control/README.md

   one of several available animations.
 The time scale for the return animation may be configured as a property of the control.
 - Wheel of Fortune mode: Like linear return, except for the animation after the user releases the knob.
-Only a narrow strip between each segment is excluded, like the pegs on the rim of a carnival wheel.
+Only a narrow strip between each pair of segments is excluded, like the pegs on the rim of a carnival wheel.
 If the knob was released in one of those small excluded strips, it rotates just far enough to exit the excluded strip.
   Otherwise, the knob stays where the user leaves it.
 This mode is like continuous